rstroop/nch-bootcamp/README.md

 1. Learn how to write Business Rules, and touch integration endpoints in Business Processes

 ###Note###
-All exercises in the code are marked by the 'XXX' label, which shows up by default the JBDS Tasks view.
+All exercises in the code are marked by the 'XXX' label, which shows up by default in the JBDS Tasks view.
 To expose this view in JBDS, in the top toolbar, click Window->Show View->Other..., and under "General", open "Tasks".

 You can also search for 'XXX' in the File Search.
 In JBDS, in the top toolbar, click Search->File... and search on "XXX" in the "Containing Text" field.